yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-connect/connect-client-shell.md

 ## Connect using third party clients

-Because YugabyteDB is PostgreSQL- and Cassandra-compatible, you can use third-party clients to connect to your YugabyteDB clusters in YugabyteDB Managed.
+Because YugabyteDB is compatible with PostgreSQL and Cassandra, you can use third-party clients to connect to your YugabyteDB clusters in YugabyteDB Managed.

 To connect, follow the client's configuration steps for PostgreSQL or Cassandra, and use the following values: